 steep grade, widens the turning radius, and significantly increases sight

 A new trail and big connection!
 Goodale Street Bike Improvements Project is a trail along the north side of Goodale St., from Michigan Ave. to Olentangy River Rd. and a new connector ramp from Goodale St. down to the Olentangy Trail.
 Trail users can finally access the regional trail and new routes into downtown and Grandview Heights.

 - View Illustration

-Camp Chase Rail Trail - Under Construction!
+Camp Chase Rail Trail - NOW OPEN

 We're working hard on 3.5 miles of trail through the Hilltop.
 The entire Camp Chase Rail Trail will stretch over 12 miles, from Big Darby Creek to the west side of the city.
 The trail will also be a key link of the Ohio to Erie Trail, spanning over 325 miles from the Ohio River to Lake Erie. - View Map

 This section is now open!
 This east/west trail